 That being said, existing oil and gas wells are still a valuable asset for geothermal energy development in the province as they provide extremely useful information about the subsurface; the regional study conducted for the Alberta No. 1 project alone did detailed evaluation of over 4,000 wells to date.
 These wells provide an extensive database that help the Alberta No. 1 project team understand the temperature range, stratigraphy, and formation properties of the location to be drilled.

-Orphaned wells have other uses as well – check out the work that Regenerate Alberta has done to convert these wells into valuable resources.
+Orphaned wells have other uses as well – check out the work that Regenerate Alberta and the LEAD Project is doing to convert these wells into valuable resources.

 In addition to the wellbores, there is a significant potential benefit from the use of previously disturbed infrastructure.
 Alberta No. 1 is taking advantage of already disturbed sites rather than building new roads and pads, further reducing the environmental impacts of clean energy development.

 Located in the Municipal District of Greenview, Alberta No. 1 utilizes the data from existing oil and gas wells and previously disturbed infrastructure, reducing its impact on land use.
 (Photo: M.D. of Greenview)

 How else does oil and gas drilling and geothermal drilling compare?

 Geothermal drilling has always “borrowed” from the oil and gas world but has also had to adapt techniques and equipment for some of the unique aspects of drilling and production of geothermal energy.
 Alberta is advantageously positioned in the Western Canadian Sedimentary Basin (WCSB), which is a low-temperature system, allowing for more synergies between geothermal and oil and gas drilling than that of a higher temperature system (e.g., Iceland).